Freelancing or Freelancer has become one of the most discussed subjects on the internet. Yet, many unclarified things

 And the freelance market is way bigger than you know.
-We are talking about a gold mine, that needs precise digging in order to yield the best out of it.
-Here is a nice article that shows key statistics about the freelance work economy.
+We are talking about a gold mine that needs precise digging to yield the best out of it.
+Here is an excellent article that shows key statistics about the freelance work economy.

-I know there are many beginners and they may have millions of questions in their minds.
-This is why I decided to share the things I learned over the last few years as a freelancer.
+I know there are many beginners, and they may have millions of questions in their minds.
+This is why I decided to share what I learned over the last few years as a freelancer.

 If you are looking to earn 10k for a month in your very first month as a freelancer, I’m sorry, guys, I don’t know how to.
 Please read no further.
 This article is not for you.

-But, if you are looking for something reliable, sustainable and possible growth of monthly income in the coming months, then I’d be more than happy to help.
+But, if you are looking for something reliable, sustainable, and possible monthly income growth in the coming months, I’d be more than happy to help.